-In this article, healthcare expert, Stacy Donnelly covers the topic of elder abuse.
-Her discussion includes signs for identifying instances of abuse/neglect, relevant industry standards of care, and how these incidents are investigated by forensic experts.
+In this article, the health care experts cover the topic of elder abuse.
+The discussion includes signs for identifying instances of abuse/neglect, relevant industry standards of care, and how these incidents are investigated by forensic experts.

 Elder Abuse, Neglect, and Exploitation - A Forensic Perspective

 Elder Abuse is defined as an intentional or knowing act, or failure to act by a caregiver or another person that causes harm or serious risk to a vulnerable elder adult1.
 For the purpose of this article an elder adult is defined as someone age 60 or older.
 According to the National Council on Aging, approximately 1 in 10 Americans aged 60+ has experienced some form of elder abuse.

 The experts at Robson Forensic are frequently retained to investigate claims of abuse and neglect.
 The scope of each investigation varies across cases, but regularly includes a determination of whether or not abuse occurred, the period of time during which the abuse took place, and the extent to which the care facility and associated professionals followed established standards of care.

 Types of Elder Abuse